REBYOTA has confirmed 97% coverage for commercially and government-insured patients.* LEARN MORE

 bIn PUNCH™ CD2 and PUNCH™ CD3, participants were excluded if they had a known history of refractory CDI, IBD, IBS, chronic diarrhea, celiac disease, colostomy, active colitis, required antibiotic therapy for another condition, or had a history of fecal matter transplant.1,3,6 PUNCH™ CD3-OLS did not exclude individuals with celiac disease, IBD, IBS, and chronic diarrhea.1

 PIVOTAL PUNCH™ CD3 TRIAL

-Enrolled 320 patients with documented recurrent CDI (≥1 recurrence after a primary episode of CDIc or ≥2 episodes of severe CDI recurrences resulting in hospitalization within the last year).1,6
+Enrolled 320 patients with documented recurrent CDI (≥1 recurrence after a primary episode of CDIc or ≥2 episodes of severe CDI resulting in hospitalization within the last year).1,6

 Investigator’s choice: Diagnostic test(s) used and selection of antibiotic to address active infection.6,d